daar/GLPT/README.md

 |    GLPT_WindowShouldClose | <img src="https://github.com/daar/GLPT/blob/master/doc/green.svg"> | <img src="https://github.com/daar/GLPT/blob/master/doc/green.svg"> | <img src="https://github.com/daar/GLPT/blob/master/doc/green.svg"> |

 > For Mac OSX only placeholder code is available, without access to a Mac this will probably remain so.
 Pull requests will be handled with priority.

+## Design considerations
+GLPT is planned to be a simple and easy to use library.
+When working on the code please consider the following;

+* flat API, so no classes and no objects
+* no external dependencies are allowed, also adding FPC units should be considered carefully
+* only OpenGL context handling, no audio, font or UI included to name a few